 Some of the least inexpensive film camera options include instant cameras.
 Polaroid and Fujifilm are two manufacturers that are still making instant cameras.

 One thing to consider when looking for an affordable camera is the cost of the film itself, and the cost of developing the film.
 With an instant camera, there is no additional cost to develop the film, making it a good choice for someone on a budget.

 Fujifilm Instax Mini 9 Instant Film Camera

 The compact Fujifilm INSTAX Mini 9 Instant Camera is stylish, easy to use and costs under $100.
 It has a slim profile and lightweight body making it the perfect camera to stash in your purse or pocket.

-Not only is this camera affordable, it’s very user-friendly.
-Simply press the power button next to the lens, adjust the dial to the appropriate setting, and snap your picture.
-You print will be ejected instantly.
+Not only is this camera affordable, but also it’s very user-friendly.
+All you have to do is simply press the power button next to the lens, adjust the dial to the appropriate setting, and snap your picture.
+Then, the photo will immediately be ejected.

 The INSTAX Mini 9 features an automatic exposure measurement that determines the best light for the conditions.
 The proper setting is shown by a flashing light and you simply turn the brightness adjustment dial to the indicated setting.
 This helps to ensure that you capture the perfect photo every time.

 This camera is an extension of the Instax line and has many upgrades from previous versions.
 A High-Key mode is available on the INSTAX Mini 9.
 This mode allows you to take brighter pictures with a soft look, which is perfect for portraits.
 The viewfinder has been improved for enhanced subject viewing.
 Framing a shot becomes even easier with greater clarity and improved visibility.

 - Electronic shutter speed 1/60 second to capture even quick moving subjects